Control Your Psoriasis In 60 Days! - Click here to get my Smart Psoriasis Diet Plan direct to your inbox

 The uncomfortable skin condition known as “psoriasis” occurs when the skin cells are growing too quickly.
 It is a chronic condition that causes patches of skin to become thick, and those patches are usually red, white or silver in color.
 Most often, psoriasis occurs on the scalp, feet, hands, knees, elbows or lower back.

 Psoriasis falls within the category of autoimmune diseases.
 When a person has an autoimmune disease, their body is essentially attacking itself.
-Although the cause of autoimmune diseases has yet to be discovered, it is suspected that they may be caused by environmental factors, genetic factors, or a combination of the two.
+Although the cause of autoimmune diseases has yet to be discovered, it is suspected that they may be due to environmental factors, genetic factors, or a combination of the two.

 Most autoimmune diseases are associated with inflammation, which causes problems within the body.
 The inflammation is caused by “cytokines,” which is a protein substance made by the Th1 and Th2 cells.
 These proteins are important for immunity, they respond to infection or injury by creating inflammation to help with healing.
 If cytokines are overproduced, then a specific part of the body may be chronically inflamed.